JameInw/JameInw/README.md

 ![header](img/header.png)

-Hello, my nickname is Jame, currently working at Spinsoft Company, my position is System Engineer. configuration Server and then developed in the IPPBX system.
-Related systems are Asterisk, Kamailio, docker, rtpengine, ELK stack.
-Can work as a team well.
-Learn quickly and be able to withstand hard work.
-I am constantly improving myself and I am always learning new things.
+Hello, my nickname is Jame.
+I currently work at Beryl 8 Plus PCL.
+My position is System Engineer.
+I configure Genesys Cloud CX and take care of solving customer problems and developing programs.
+As customers want about Genesys Cloud CX

 <!---
 JameInw/JameInw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.